-9.1.
-Review Process Overview
+Review Process Overview 9.1.

-All eligible applications will be evaluated using a 2-stage peer review process: (1) Peer review and (2) prioritization of grant applications by the CPRIT Scientific Review Council.
+All eligible applications will be evaluated using a 2-stage peer review process: (1) Peer review and (2) prioritization of grant applications by the CPRIT Scientific Review Council and CPRIT Program Integration Committee (PIC).
 In the first stage, applications will be evaluated by an independent peer review panel consisting of scientific experts as well as advocate reviewers, using the criteria listed below.
-In the second stage, applications judged to be most meritorious by the peer review panels will be evaluated and recommended for funding by the CPRIT Scientific Review Council based on comparisons with applications from all of the peer review panels and programmatic priorities.
-Applications approved by the Scientific Review Council will be forwarded to the CPRIT Program Integration Committee (PIC) for review.
+In the second stage, applications judged to be most meritorious by the peer review panels will be evaluated and recommended for funding by the CPRIT Scientific Review Council and CPRIT PIC based on comparisons with applications from all of the peer review panels and programmatic priorities.
+Applications approved by the Scientific Review Council will be forwarded to the CPRIT PIC for review.
 The PIC will consider factors including program priorities set by the Oversight Committee, portfolio balance across programs, and available funding.
 The CPRIT Oversight Committee will vote to approve each grant award recommendation made by the PIC.
 The grant award recommendations will be presented at an open meeting of the Oversight Committee and must be approved by two-thirds of the Oversight Committee members present and eligible to vote.
-The review process is described more fully in CPRIT's Administrative Rules, Chapter 703, Sections 703.6-703.8.
+The review process is described more fully in CPRIT's Administrative Rules, chapter 703, sections 703.6 to 703.8.